gunthercox/ChatterBot/docs/large-language-models.rst

 * ☑ Mathematical operations :class:`~chatterbot.logic.MathematicalEvaluation` via :mod:`mathparse`
 * ☑ Date and time :class:`~chatterbot.logic.TimeLogicAdapter`
 * ☑ Unit conversion ``UnitConversion``

-* ☑ LLM adapters participate in consensus voting alongside traditional logic adapters
+One of the concepts / theories here that we want to evaluate is, for example, that it may be easier (and more efficient) to teach AI to use a calculator than it is to teach it the rules of mathematics.
+Whether this is because it lets us use smaller LLMs that don't have a strong understanding of math, or because in general it allows us to offload processing of other complex tasks, there is likely a strong use case here.

+Both interestingly and conveniently, ChatterBot's existing architecture used for its logic adapters is already very similar to approaches used to provide additional tools to LLMs.
+The Model Context Protocol (:term:`MCP`) supported by a `range of MCP server implementations <https://github.com/punkpeye/awesome-mcp-servers?tab=readme-ov-file#what-is-mcp>`_ currently seems like a strong candidate for this.

-Phase 3 has been implemented using the Model Context Protocol (:term:`MCP`) tool format, allowing LLMs to invoke specialized logic adapters as tools.
+Phase 3 has been implemented using the MCP tool format to allow LLMs to invoke logic adapters as tools.

 The implementation supports: